2017.07.20: Page still in progress.

 (VT2017 = Spring 2017)

 30 credits per semester = full-time studies, equivalent to a job that's 45 hours a week.
-3-5 hours of class time a week. you're supposed to study about 8 hours a day outside of class.
+3-5 hours of class time a week.
+You're supposed to study about 8 hours a day outside of class.
 1 semester = 20 weeks.
 Actual class weeks are usually 17 or so because we have "self-study weeks" every few weeks where we still have homework but just no class.
-You can skip 6-7 classes per semester in the main class; in 7-credit classes you can only skip 1 class per half-semester.
+You can skip 6-7 classes per semester in 30-credit classes I think it is; in 7-credit classes you can only skip 1 class per half-semester.

 The list below is assuming you're taking all classes at 100% speed (30 credits per semester).